vanaf1979/100-days-of-code/README.md

 - Va79 Site: Added a sidebar to the writings page.
 - Va79 Site: Added breadcrumbs.
 - Va79 Site: Played a bit with the navigation.
-- Seobox site: Added the main navigation
+- Seobox site: Added the main navigation.
+- Seobox site: Added the footer.

 **Thoughts:** ...